Evernorth/mongo-kafka-credential-provider/README.md

 ## Limitations

-The external jar that this repo produces has been tested with Confluent platform hosted on AWS EC2 instances.
+The external (to the connector) jar that this repo produces has been tested with Confluent platform hosted on AWS EC2 instances.
 It has not been tested on confluent cloud.

 ## License
 Mongo Kafka Credential Provider is Open Source software released under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0.html).